Hyperoptic vs Sky Broadband

 Hyperoptic have focused on connecting buildings and apartment blocks to full fibre broadband, and stick to simple pricing with no mid-contract price hikes.

-Sky broadband on the other hand resell Openreach full fibre broadband across the UK, but pricing is competitive and there are comprehensive add-ons to choose from too.
+Sky broadband, on the other hand, retail Openreach full fibre broadband across the UK, with competitive pricing and comprehensive add-ons to choose too.

-Overall, Sky are cheaper than Hyperoptic without sacrificing their customer service experiences or optional equipment upgrades either.
+Overall, Sky are cheaper than Hyperoptic without sacrificing their customer service experiences or optional service upgrades either.

 hyperoptic vs sky